abhith/abhith.net/src/pages/about/index.md

 description: Future wiki page about Abhith Rajan.
 ---

 My name is Abhith Rajan.
-I'm a [Software Engineer](https://github.com/abhith).
+I'm a [Software Engineer](https://github.com/abhith) raised in a small village in India.

 I work for the Product Team at [Emcredit](https://www.emcredit.com/).
+At the moment my desk is located in **DIFC Dubai**, the leading financial centre in the Middle East, Africa and South Asia region.

+My role involves prototyping, developing backend as well as front end apps with the modern workflows, frameworks.
+Keeping an eye on the patterns and organized code.
+For the backend apps including microservices am a .NET guy.
+And Yeah, one of the microservice is running on ASP.NET CORE 3.0 which released on October 2019 and the rest is in 2.2.
+And for the front-end apps, we have so many choices, and my decision engine is given below,

+- For full fledged portal or a custom CMS, go with **Angular**.
+- For micro apps, normally **Nuxt.js** (Which is built on top of Vue).
+- For javascript SDK's, **React**.
+- For documentation, **Docusaurus** (which built on top of React).

 I blog about programming, code, technology and stuffs that I'm interested in.

 You can find me on [Twitter](https://twitter.com/abhithrajan), [GitHub](https://github.com/Abhith), [GitLab](https://gitlab.com/abhith) and [LinkedIn](https://www.linkedin.com/in/abhith/).
 If you just want to email me, go ahead and send an email to [abhith@pm.me](mailto:abhith@pm.me).